-Commercial, Industrial, and Public Sectors
+Commercial, Industrial, and Public Sector Protocols

 The table below lists Illinois non-residential programs and the free ridership protocol applicable to each program.
 If the design of a given program changes significantly, then it may mean that the NTG protocol listed for that program in this document is no longer appropriate.
 If that happens, the evaluator should follow the procedures outlined in the first section of this document under “Diverging from the IL-NTG Methods.”
 Note that the core spillover methods described in Section 3.1.3 are generally applicable to most of these programs.